 1/4 cup maple syrup, or to taste. start with less.

 1/8 cup fresh beet juice, blend in a little at a time ,until desired color is achieved.

 Separate the solid part of the coconut milk. add that to an electric mixer, with a whipping attachment, or emulsion blender with whipping attachment.

 Reserve the liquid for another use.
 Add maple syrup, and vanilla.
 Whip until light and fluffy.
 Slowly add the beet juice , until desired color is achieved.

-Put whipped cream in a pastry bag with a start tip.
+Put whipped cream in a pastry bag with a star tip.
 Place in refrigerator until ready to use.